-Alarm indicators on the crosspoint control card and power supplies indicate fan problems.
+Alarm indicators on the individual boards or front of the unit indicate fan problems.
 Individual fans can be removed and carefully disconnected using the small screws and mating connectors.
 Make sure the key is aligned properly when reconnecting.

 FIGURE 3-4.
-Fan location
+Fan alarm, and device location